Constrained Mediation: Bayesian Implementability of Joint Posteriors: Introduction

 The conditions we impose, internal and external consistency, are inspired by the cycle-based consistency concepts introduced by \cite{rodrigues2009from} and \cite{hellman2012how}, though our focus is on implementability via constrained signals rather than belief structures.

 At a conceptual level, our mediator corresponds to a restricted Blackwell experiment \cite{blackwell1953comparison}, with implementability shaped by the mediator's coarse knowledge.
-In this sense, our work complements the Bayesian persuasion framework of \cite{kamenica2011bayesian}, where a sender optimally selects signals to influence beliefs; we instead ask when a given belief structure can be realized at all under informational constraints.
+In this sense, our work complements the Bayesian persuasion framework of \cite{Kamenica2011}, where a sender optimally selects signals to influence beliefs; we instead ask when a given belief structure can be realized at all under informational constraints.

 Motivated by the question of aggregating experts' opinions and building on the results of \cite{Kellerer1961}, \cite{Strassen1965} and \cite{Gutmann1991}, the work of \cite{Dawid1995} provides a characterization of joint posterior beliefs for the case of two agents.
 This was recently extended by \cite{Arieli2021FeasibleJointPosteriorBeliefs} who characterize the set of feasible distributions of joint posterior beliefs that can arise among multiple agents in a binary state space, given a Blackwell experiment that provides different (potentially asymmetric) information to each agent.
-Their characterization is closely related to the no-trade literature in that it identifies constraints on belief distributions that are consistent with a common prior and Bayesian updating, even when agents receive heterogeneous private signals.\footnote{See also the follow-up paper and review of the no-trade history in \cite{Morris2020}, as well as the study of \cite{Burdzy2020}, which follows \cite{Dawid1995}, to derive probabilistic bounds on the polarization of posteriors in a two-agent setting.}
+Their characterization is closely related to the no-trade literature in that it identifies constraints on belief distributions that are consistent with a common prior and Bayesian updating, even when agents receive heterogeneous private signals.\footnote{See also the follow-up paper and review of the no-trade history in \cite{Morris2020}, as well as the study of \cite{Burdzy2020}, which follows \cite{Dawid1995}, to derive probabilistic bounds on the polarization of posteriors in a two-agent setting.} More recently, \cite{Herings2024} studied a similar question, but derive a different characterization while accounting for an arbitrary finite state space.

 Independently of \cite{Arieli2021FeasibleJointPosteriorBeliefs}, the study of \cite{Ziegler2020} deals with a setting in which a mediator provides private signals to two receivers, without committing to a common information structure.
 The mediator therefore chooses information structures robustly, maximizing expected payoff against the worst-case interpretation consistent with Bayesian rationality.
 In doing so, Ziegler derives necessary feasibility constraints on the joint distribution of receivers' posteriors, conditions that coincide with those of \citet{Arieli2021FeasibleJointPosteriorBeliefs} as both necessary and sufficient in the case of two agents.